wikiknights/cs-materials/src/intro-to-c/hello-world/hello-world.md

 There's a lot to unpack on this line!
 This is called a *function declaration*, which will be explained much more thoroughly later.

 I will start with the word `main`, which indicates that this is a piece of code (a function) that begins the C program.
-(There are always going to be exceptions to this, but pretend that every program will always start with `main()`).
+(There are always going to be exceptions to this, but pretend that every program will always start with `main()`.)

-The words written in the parentheses indicates the input to this function, but in this case `main()` will not have any input, so `void` is written there.
-That isn't to say that this *entire program* won't have any input, but from a technical sense `main()` does not need to take in input.
+The text between the parentheses indicates the input to this function, but in this case `main()` will not have any input, so `void` is written there instead.
+That isn't to say that this *entire program* won't have any input (i.e. typing with your keyboard), but from a technical sense `main()` does not need to take in input.

-Finally, the `int` at the beginning of this line states that `main()` will, once finished, return an **int**eger to whoever ran the program.
-(Spoiler: You can see what exactly is returned at the end of the program!
+Finally, the `int` at the beginning of this line states that `main()` will, once finished, return an **int**eger to whoever ran your program.
+(Spoiler: You can see what exactly is returned at the end of the program in the code!
 0!)

 ## `{`